 According to Marshall Rosenberg, everything we do is an attempt to meet a need and all criticism and conflict arises from unmet needs.
 The old model of expressing ourselves often includes using shame, blame, guilt, punishment and judgement in order to have our needs met.
 What is needed is a little re-education so that we might communicate in a different way in order to meet ourselves and others in mutuality and with compassion.

 This work enriches relationships with family, friends and co-workers and can also support mediation in difficult situations and help to defuse violent confrontations.

-Come join us in this series of six classes offered on Wednesdays, 7:00pm – 8:00pm, February 17th through March 24th, 2021.
+Come join us in this series of six classes offered on Wednesdays, 7:00pm – 8:00pm, May 12th through June 16th, 2021.
 This is a live virtual class held via Zoom.
-The meeting link will be emailed to you one hour before each class starts.
+The meeting link will be emailed to you one hour before each class.

 The 6-week series is being offered at Pay-What-You-Can $30-$120 per person.
 The value of the series is $120.
 Sign-up here.